 Use Craigslist to apply for jobs that aren’t solely listed on Craigslist.
 Confusing?
 Let me explain.

 A lot of the time, a company will post the name of their company in the Craigslist ad.
 Many companies don’t include their name in order to avoid tons of phone calls about the posted position.
 But many put the company name in their ad.

 If you use my tips to send personalized cover letters and resumes to each employer through the job listing on their own website rather than CL, you cut down the competition significantly.
-And it will give you a much better chance for someone to actually see your application and contact you if you are qualified.
+And it will give you a much better chance for someone to actually see your application and contact you for an interview if you are qualified.